4th of July

 few minutes while enjoying your 4th of July holiday and silently thank these

 patriots.
 It's not much to ask for the price they paid.
-Remember: freedom is
+Remember: freedom

 never free!